HumanCellAtlas/metadata-schema/json_schema/README.md

 1. All Type schemas must reference their associated Core schema.
 1. Module schemas can only reference Ontology schemas.
 1. A set of fields that are logically grouped or only applicable in certain situations should be put into their own Module schema.
+1. Core, Type, and Module schemas are grouped by their entity category (Biomaterial, File, Process, Project, Protocol).

 ## Directory structure of schemas